umnilab/A_RESCUE/README.md

 ## Building and running the simulator

 <!-- 1.
 Download and extract **Eclipse** IDE for Java Developers from [here](http://www.eclipse.org/downloads/packages/release/2021-03/r/eclipse-ide-java-developers).  -->
-1. Download the **Repast Simphony** installer from [here](https://repast.github.io/download.html) and install Repast with [Java (JDK) 11](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
+1. Download the [**Repast Simphony** installer](https://repast.github.io/download.html) and install Repast with [Java (JDK) 8](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html) (preferred) or later version.
 You may need administrative privilege to install it.
 2. Clone this A-RESCUE repository to a suitable location on your system: `git clone https://github.com/tjleizeng/A_RESCUE.git <target directory>`.
 To learn more about cloning in GitHub, see [this](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository).
 3. Load the `EvacSim` project in Eclipse:
     1. Open Eclipse IDE (via Repast Simphony app).
 Go to `File → Open Projects from File System`.